deemp/nix-stores-explorer/README.md

   - Get the size (in bytes) of a package closure
   - Check whether a package is in the store

+## Back end

+- Respond with `JSON` to requests for known functionality (see [Functionality](#functionality)).
+  - Example: send a `JSON` with a reason why a user could not be registered.
+- Respond with errors to requests for unknown functionality.

 ## Front end

 This is a minimum: